aaronbloomfield/ccc/hws/gradebook/index.md

 - In Remix, compile the IGradebook.sol file (yes, the interface file)
 - Make sure you are connected to the course blockchain via the "External Http Provider" deployment environment in Remix
-- In the Deployment pane in Remix, enter the address for the contract (on the Canvas landing page) into the text box next to the ‘At Address’ button, and click that button
+- In the Deployment pane in Remix, enter the address for the contract (on the blockchain explorer's links section) into the text box next to the ‘At Address’ button, and click that button
 - You should be able to interact with the contract this way

 The steps to access the gradebook via a geth terminal are (adapted from [here](../../solidity.html#/geth)):

-- Enter `var addr = "0xffffffffffffffffffffffffffffffffffffffff";`, but with the *real* contract address on the Canvas landing page
+- Enter `var addr = "0xffffffffffffffffffffffffffffffffffffffff";`, but with the *real* contract address from the blockchain explorer's links section
-- Enter `var abi = [...];`, but with the *real* ABI of IGradebook from the Canvas landing page.
+- Enter `var abi = [...];`, but with the *real* ABI of IGradebook from the blockchain explorer's links section.
 Do not put this in quotes, and do not put this in extra square brackets!
 - Enter `var interface = eth.contract(abi);`
 - Enter `var contract = interface.at(addr);`
 - You can call a `view` or `pure` function via: `contract.function.call()`; parameters, if any, go in the parenthesis of `call()`